mitodl/pylti/README.rst

   :target: https://coveralls.io/r/mitodl/pylti?branch=develop

 PyLTI is a Python implementation of the LTI specification [#f1]_.
 It supports LTI 1.1.1 and LTI 2.0.
-While it was written with edX as its LTI consumer, it is a complete implementation of the LTI specification and can be used with any learning management system that supports LTI.
+While it was written with edX[#f2]_ as its LTI consumer, it is a complete implementation of the LTI specification and can be used with any learning management system that supports LTI.